 Average Tuition: $489

-The University of Nebraska, one of the country’s leading public institutions of higher education in a variety of disciplines, offers a Bachelor of General Studies in Information Technology.
+The University of Nebraska System, one of the country’s leading public institutions of higher education in a variety of disciplines, offers a Bachelor of General Studies in Information Technology through the Omaha campus.
 This degree offers training in areas such as programming, data management, and networking.
 Students can expect to acquire basic technology and computing skills that will be useful to employers in virtually every conceivable industry.
 This degree is ideal for students who enjoy using their technical, managerial, and business skills to analyze problems and develop ideas for solutions.
 Students in the online Information Technology program will learn to identify emerging technologies to help their businesses succeed in a global environment.

-Some of the courses students can expect to encounter in Nebraska’s program include Managerial Statistics for Business, Introduction to Applied Statistics for IS&T, Organizations, Applications and Technology, Introduction to Computer Science II, Programming on the Internet, Data Structures, Communications Networks, File Structures for Information Systems, Business Data Communications, Introduction to Project Management, Discrete Mathematics, and Applied Engineering Probability and Statistics.
-Nebraska has a long history of excellence in distance education, and it has continued to perfect its offerings through highly interactive courses taught by world-class faculty members.
+Some of the courses students can expect to encounter in Omaha’s program include Managerial Statistics for Business, Introduction to Applied Statistics for IS&T, Organizations, Applications and Technology, Introduction to Computer Science II, Programming on the Internet, Data Structures, Communications Networks, File Structures for Information Systems, Business Data Communications, Introduction to Project Management, Discrete Mathematics, and Applied Engineering Probability and Statistics.
+The University of Nebraska System has a long history of excellence in distance education, and it has continued to perfect its offerings through highly interactive courses taught by world-class faculty members.